xiaomi7732/azure-diagnostics-tools/Logstash/logstash-output-applicationinsights/README.md

 The Application Insights Instrumentation key.

 ### Optional Parameters
+__*ai_message_field*__

+Specifies the name of the field of the event to be used as the Message field of the AI trace.
+If not specified, Message in AI will be "Null".

+__*ai_properties_field*__

+Specifies the name of the field of the event to be used as the Properties field of the AI trace.
+If not specified, all fields in event will be used.

 __*dev_mode*__

 If this is set to True, the plugin sends telemetry to Application Insights immediately; otherwise the plugin respects production sending policies defined by other properties.